dkz2r/latex-novice-academic-publishing/episodes/06-extending-latex.md

 Add the line `\usepackage{lipsum}` to the preamble of your document.

 You can then use the `\lipsum` command in the body of your document to add some dummy text.

+**Bonus**: The `\lipsum` command works by itself, but can also take arguments to specify which paragraphs of the dummy text to include.
+Try adding `\lipsum[3-4]` to your document to include only paragraphs 3 and 4 of the dummy text.

 :::::::::::::::::::::::::::::::::